CMMC Consulting & Compliance Services in Huntsville, AL

 CMMC Compliance for Defense Contractors in Huntsville, AL

 Stratify IT works with defense contractors across Alabama to close that gap against a measurable standard.
-We assess your environment against all 110 NIST SP 800-171 practices across 14 control families — including Access Control, Audit and Accountability, Configuration Management, and System and Communications Protection — identify what's missing, and build a remediation path around your actual infrastructure and program obligations.
-Every engagement is scoped to your environment before work begins, and you receive a cost estimate based on your organization's size, existing controls, and target CMMC level.
+We assess your environment against all 110 NIST SP 800-171 practices across 14 control families (including Access Control, Audit and Accountability, Configuration Management, and System and Communications Protection) identify what's missing, and build a remediation path around your actual infrastructure and program obligations.
+Every project is scoped to your environment before work begins, and you receive a cost estimate based on your organization's size, existing controls, and target CMMC level.

 What to Expect from a CMMC Consultant Who Understands Huntsville's DIB

-CUI scoping, enclave architecture, and SSP documentation carry consequences that go beyond the initial assessment — they determine your SPRS score, shape your ongoing compliance obligations, and affect how cleanly a C3PAO assessor can validate your controls.
-For Huntsville contractors managing CUI across multiple programs simultaneously — NASA contracts, Army aviation, and Redstone Arsenal work often running in parallel — getting those boundaries right from the start matters more than it does in a single-program environment.
-Our CMMC consulting engagements are structured around those interdependencies.
+CUI scoping, enclave architecture, and SSP documentation carry consequences that go beyond the initial assessment.
+They determine your SPRS score, shape your ongoing compliance obligations, and affect how cleanly a C3PAO assessor can validate your controls.
+For Huntsville contractors managing CUI across multiple programs simultaneously (NASA contracts, Army aviation, and Redstone Arsenal work often running in parallel) getting those boundaries right from the start matters more than it does in a single-program environment.
+Our CMMC consulting projects are structured around those interdependencies.

 Security Gap Assessment